Robinlovelace/sfrouting/README.md

   boundary = area,
   boundary_type = "clipsrc"
 )
-#> The input place was matched with West Yorkshire.
-#> The chosen file was already detected in the download directory.
-Skip downloading.
-#> Starting with the vectortranslate operations on the input file!
-#> Warning in CPL_gdalvectortranslate(source, destination, options, oo, doo, :
-#> GDAL Message 1: A geometry of type MULTILINESTRING is inserted into layer lines
-#> of geometry type LINESTRING, which is not normally allowed by the GeoPackage
-#> specification, but the driver will however do it.
-To create a conformant
-#> GeoPackage, if using ogr2ogr, the -nlt option can be used to override the layer
-#> geometry type.
-This warning will no longer be emitted for this combination of
-#> layer and feature geometry type.
-#> Finished the vectortranslate operations on the input file!
-#> Matched these columns: lanes_psvlanes_buslanes_bus_conditionallanes_bus_backwardlanes_bus_forwardlanes_psv_backwardlanes_psv_forwardlanes_psv_conditionallanes_psv_conditional_backwardlanes_psv_conditional_forwardlanes_psv_conditional_both_wayslanes_psv_both_ways
 osm_drive = osmactive::get_driving_network(osm_data)
 osm_drive = sf::st_cast(osm_drive, "LINESTRING")
-#> Warning in st_cast.sf(osm_drive, "LINESTRING"): repeating attributes for all
-#> sub-geometries for which they may not be constant
 ```

 Let’s take a look at the OSM data we have downloaded: